modo-github/enviroplusweb/README.md

 - ### I got an error related with 'adau7002' while running Enviroplusweb

-  After initialising the application, a series of errors appears in the terminal, ending with the message:
+  When I connect a display via HDMI to the Raspberry Pi Zero W, this error shows in the terminal:
   `ValueError: No input device matching 'adau7002'`

-  This error has a related [open thread](https://github.com/pimoroni/enviroplus-python/issues/11) and looks like it's due to the drivers that are responsible for running the microphone.
+  Simply disconnecting the HDMI cable solves the problem.

+  Another case where this error occurs, is after a reboot at application launch (no display connected).
+  It seems that the library that manages the audio is not very reliable.
+There is a [thread](https://github.com/pimoroni/enviroplus-python/issues/11) about this issue that is still open.
-  At the moment the quickest solution is to reboot your raspberry pi.
+  At the moment the quickest solution is to reboot your Raspberry Pi again.

 - ### Raspberry Pi is running other services at localhost